merylldindin/sirtuin/README.md

 ## Get Started

-All required credentials will be shared via 1Password.

 To get started with the skeleton of the application (database, backend and frontend), here are a few steps:

 ```bash